- Communities of Excellence 2026 One Page Overview

 Part II of our series: Using Baldrige to Drive Transformation.
 This Learning Lab centers on square-one fundamentals of a framework-based approach to community transformation, as well as context for this area of innovation.
 Participants will get to know the Baldrige Criteria for Performance Excellence and why it was adapted for community transformation, learn key features of the Communities of Excellence Framework, and identify first steps that a community can take.

-Learning from San Diego - Building Safe, Healthy, and Thriving Communities through Collaboration.
+Part III: Learning From San Diego - Building Safe, Healthy, and Thriving Communities through Collaboration.
 This Learning Lab will center on how government, non-profit, and business organizations in San Diego are using a Baldrige framework to create a safe, healthy, and thriving community for diverse residents.
 The effort is part of the Live Well San Diego initiative, which began in 2010 as a health improvement strategy, and evolved into a more holistic community improvement project.

-Continue Learning From San Diego - COE Framework Aligning Community and Organization.
+Part IV: Continue Learning From San Diego - COE Framework Aligning Community and Organization.
 Guest Presenter Anabel Poole will discuss San Diego County’s Health and Human Services Agency Baldrige journey and how implementing the Communities of Excellence Framework has resulted in key insights regarding the way the Agency operates in the community.